JotiThakur88/Statistical_foundation_of_Data_Science/README.md

 **Conclusion**

 practical3.ipynb demonstrates practical applications of data cleaning, descriptive analysis, and visualization using Python.
 It provides a structured approach to exploring academic evaluation data and uncovering patterns based on demographic and professional factors.

+# Pandas_Practical4
+**Student Rating Dataset Analysis**

+This repository contains an analysis of a Student Rating Dataset.
+The dataset includes professor information such as tenure status, age, gender, minority status, and teaching evaluation scores.
+The purpose of this project is to explore relationships between these variables and visualize the data.

+**Project Objectives**

+Calculate the percentage of visible minorities who are tenured and evaluate whether tenure status differs based on minority status.

+Analyze whether average age differs between tenured and untenured professors, including mean and standard deviation calculations.

+Visualize the distribution of professor ages to understand the spread of ages in the dataset.

+Compare vertical and horizontal bar charts (bar vs barh) and visualize the distribution of professors by gender.

+Calculate the median evaluation score for tenured professors.

+**Workflow**
+*Step 1: Percentage of visible minorities who are tenured*

+Identify all visible minority professors.

+Count how many are tenured.

+Calculate the percentage.

+Compare with overall tenure rate to assess differences.

+*Step 2: Average age by tenure*

+Separate professors into tenured and untenured groups.

+Calculate the mean and standard deviation for each group.

+Compare the averages to observe differences in age by tenure.

+*Step 3: Graph for age*

+Use a histogram to visualize the distribution of professor ages.

+Analyze patterns or trends in age distribution.

+*Step 4: Bar chart vs Horizontal bar chart*

+bar(): vertical bars for categorical comparison.

+barh(): horizontal bars for categorical comparison.

+Plot gender distribution using both chart types to compare visuals.

+*Step 5: Median evaluation score for tenured professors*

+Filter dataset for tenured professors.

+Arrange evaluation scores in ascending order.

+Identify the middle value as the median.

+**Dataset**

+The dataset contains the following columns:

+professor_id – Unique ID for each professor

+tenure – Tenure status (Tenured / Untenured)

+visible_minority – Minority status (Yes / No)

+age – Age of professor

+gender – Gender (Male / Female)

+evaluation_score – Teaching evaluation score

+Note: A synthetic dataset can be generated if the actual dataset is unavailable.

+**Visualizations**

+Histogram for age distribution

+Vertical bar chart for gender distribution

+Horizontal bar chart for gender distribution

+**Conclusion**

+The workflow allows the analysis of tenure and minority status, age differences, gender distribution, and teaching evaluation scores.

+Insights can help understand trends in faculty demographics and evaluation patterns.